sagemath/sagewiki_to_gh-2022-10-10/days13.md

 The event will be held at the [[http://www.uga.edu/visit/directions.html|University of Georgia]] at Athens.

+We have a block of rooms for the conference reserved at the [[http://www.georgiacenter.uga.edu/index.phtml|Georgia Center]] on campus.
+They already have a list of confirmed participants, but everyone should confirm their arrival/departure date with the reservations office by calling (706) 542-1181 and mentioning either that you are with "SAGE Days" or event number 68207.
+Only single rooms are available, and all rooms are non-smoking.

 == How to get to UGA ==

 The preferred way of getting to Athens is to fly into Atlanta (ATL), and then take the [[http://www.aaaairportexpress.com/routes/athens.html|AAA Shuttle express]] shuttle to the Georgia center.
 The shuttle takes about 1.5 hours and costs about $45 each way.
 Since the shuttle sometimes fills up, it is recommended that you call ahead and make both arrival and departure reservations.
 The shuttle phone number is (800) 354-7874 or (404) 767-2000.